Solving Inverse Problems with Flow-based Models via Model Predictive Control: Image Restoration

 We report qualitative results for the best-performing methods (or those most suitable for comparison with our proposed approach) across each image restoration task; see \cref{fig:celeba_images_denoising,fig:celeba_images_deblurring,fig:celeba_images_superres,fig:celeba_images_random_inpainting,fig:celeba_images_box_inpainting,fig:celeba_images_non_linear_deblurring} for results on the CelebA test set.

 We also report the hyperparameters used in each experiment.
-Hyperparameters were selected on a subset of the CelebA validation split. \cref{tab:image_restoration_tasks_hyperparams} summarises the hyperparameters for FlowGrad, OC-Flow, and our proposed methods.
+Hyperparameters were selected on a subset of the CelebA validation split. \cref{tab:image_restoration_tasks_hyperparams} summarises the hyperparameters for FlowGrad, OC-Flow, FlowChef and FlowDPS, along with our proposed methods.

 For the linear restoration tasks, the hyperparameters of OT-ODE, D-Flow, Flow-Priors, and PnP-Flow are taken from \citet{martin2024pnp}.
+We use $100$ time steps for all tasks.
 For the nonlinear task, hyperparameters were selected on a subset of the validation split.

-Note that for the nonlinear deblurring task (see \cref{tab:celeb_linear}), we adopt the nonlinear forward operator introduced in \citet{chung2022diffusion,denker2024deft,wang2024dmplug}.
+Note that for the nonlinear deblurring task (see \cref{tab:celeb_linear}), we adopt the nonlinear forward operator used in \citet{chung2022diffusion,denker2024deft,wang2024dmplug}.
 The operator is parameterised by a trained neural network \cite{tran2021explore}, inducing a highly nonlinear blur.
 Our implementation follows the publicly available codebase of Blur-Kernel-Space-Exploring\footnote{\url{https://github.com/VinAIResearch/blur-kernel-space-exploring}}.